 Only a year and a half later, Marian Anderson would make American history by virtue of representing her race as a vocal artist of renown.
-In the spring of 1939, the singer known for her mastery of lieder and art songs was scheduled to give a recital at Washington D.C.’s Constitution Hall, owned and operated by The Daughters of the American Revolution (the previous word, coincidentally, describes an event that’s thoroughly Uranian).
-However Anderson’s singing engagement was abruptly cancelled due to the DAR not allowing integrated audiences to occur within Constitution Hall along with their imposing a “whites only” policy for artists performing there.
-Upon being told of the organization’s racially exclusive rules, First Lady Eleanor Roosevelt reacted in bold defiance.
-Mrs. Roosevelt not only resigned her membership to the DAR, the Libran First Lady managed to hurriedly arrange an outdoor concert for Marian Anderson in front of a statue that commemorates another noteworthy Aquarian of Representation, the Lincoln Memorial, on Easter Sunday, 1939.
+In the spring of 1939, the singer known for her mastery of lieder and art song was scheduled to give a recital at Washington D.C.’s Constitution Hall, owned and operated by the DAR, The Daughters of the American Revolution (the previous word, coincidentally, describes an event that by nature is thoroughly Uranian).
+However Anderson’s singing engagement was abruptly cancelled due to the DAR not allowing integrated audiences to convene within Constitution Hall along with their imposing a “whites only” policy for artists performing there.
+Upon being told of the organization’s racially exclusive rules, First Lady and honorary DAR member Eleanor Roosevelt reacted in bold defiance.
+Mrs. Roosevelt not only resigned from the DAR, the Libran First Lady managed to hurriedly arrange an outdoor concert for Marian Anderson in front of a statue that commemorates another noteworthy Aquarian of Representation, the Lincoln Memorial, on Easter Sunday, 1939.
 Anderson’s historic Lincoln Memorial Concert drew crowds never before seen with over 75,000 in attendance along with a listening radio audience estimated to have been in the millions.

 Focusing on strictly the Aquarian side of Things

 Leontyne Price states whenever she has performed in the State Room of the White House, the famed soprano gives a special salute to the portrait of the 16th President of the United States, who was also born beneath the sign of the Water Bearer and was responsible for one of the greatest written Aquarian mandates in humanity’s history.
-Abraham Lincoln’s egalitarian directive may not have reached Utopian status as originally intended, but his momentous decree was a first of its kind to clearly state that there should exist a set group of people, and that within that group, all are equal – The Emancipation Proclamation.
+Abraham Lincoln’s egalitarian directive may not have actualized into Utopian reality as originally intended but Lincoln’s momentous decree was a first of its kind to clearly state that there should exist a set group of people and within that group, all are equal – The Emancipation Proclamation.

 The opera legend explains her reasoning for giving President Lincoln her special salutation: